321999/FULL-STACK-project-in-python/r.md

 python manage.py makemigrations
 ```
 ##### but before creting hte migrations makesure the app name should be there in project ka main folder ke settting.py ke installed app ke andar

+after logging if u want to go to next page u should enter be aware of e.preventdefault()
+and
+* location.href="src_next_page_link"

+## while extending the base.html make sure where or in
+which app it is present and target that file by giving back slash